cbos/application-observability-code-challenges/challenge-01/README.md

 ```shell
 just download-otel
 ```
-This download the OpenTelemetry Java agent jar to the `.otel` directory.
+This downloads the OpenTelemetry Java agent jar to the `.otel` directory.

 ### Build the application